 Bogos returned to business with Arsak Markosian, but the two gradually grew apart.
 As they grew older, their sons Markos and Katziazouni took over the coffee shop.
 When the shop was destroyed by bombing during World War II, the two used it as an opportunity to go their separate ways, setting up shop on their own.
 The relationship between the two was not always cordial.
 Katziazouni married Ermine, who had been born on the island to Armenian refugees.
 Markos married Maria, whom he had met while on a business trip to Athens.
 She was the daughter of an Armenian couple who had fled the destruction of Izmir.
 Leo and Pavlos—the children from these two marriages—are who I am speaking with today.

 Beginning in the 1930s, many Armenians began following their Corfiot compatriots in emigrating for economic reasons.
 Many went to Athens, but more still went to Switzerland, France, the US and Canada.
 Armenian orphans were often sent to orphanages and foster homes on the mainland, where they gradually assimilated into Greek society.
-Intermarriage between Armenians and Greeks was common.
+Marriages between Armenians and Greeks were common.
 After the Second World War, Athens and Moscow signed an agreement allowing Armenians in Greece to ‘repatriate’ to Soviet Armenia.
 Many took up the offer.

 In the 1950s, the island’s Armenian church closed, effectively calling time on the Armenian community of Corfu.
 Despite its small size and peripheral history, many Armenians living in Armenia, Europe and North America will have ancestors who at one point passed through this island.